Mr Brightside at 20: Inside The Killers' saddest song

-Brandon Flowers and co’s debut single was released in 2003 and remains their all-time favourite hit.
+Brandon Flowers and co’s debut single was released twenty years ago this week.
 But there’s a sad story behind the anthemic tune…

 “Coming out of my cage / And I've been doing just fine…”